AVGalvan/celeb_last_words/README.md

 ## Status - WIP
 Eventually I would like to add
 * A page depicting the back of a van in which a crystal ball presents the dying remarks instead of in the terminal

+## Inspiration
+This is a project for Codecademy's mixed messages portfolio project